dclong/blog/misc/content/2019-01-07-python-module-tips.markdown

 https://stackoverflow.com/questions/3144089/expand-python-search-path-to-other-source

+1. By default,
+    the current path of the Python interpreter is in the module search path (i.e., `sys.path`).
+    If the current directory has a Python script with the same name as a built-in model, it might causes issues.
+    A simple way to fix the issue is to remove the empty path (represent the current working directory)
+    from `sys.path`.

+        import sys
+        sys.path.remove("")

-1. A module is cached in memory when it is loaded into Python.
+2. A module is cached in memory when it is loaded into Python.
     Changes to the module after loading of the module will not take effect unless the module is reloaded.
 	A module can be reloaded using `importlib.reload(module)` In Python3.